 Garden renovation can be a daunting task when rearranging, removing, and replanting.
-Such is the nature of gardening — the constant tinkering that most of us find an endearing endeavor, a labor of love.
+Such is the nature of gardening -- the constant tinkering that most of us find an endearing endeavor, a labor of love.
 Sometimes, renovating the garden involves simply removing existing plants due to over-enthusiastic growth and sometimes it requires all out tree and shrub removal due to ill health or weather damage.
 When renovating the garden, there are some specific things to keep in mind, such as the time of year, location, maturity, usefulness, health, and safety in removal or major amendment of the plant or area.

 How to Remove Plants That Have Outgrown Gardens: Perennials